 Yes.
 Here in San Diego it never really gets cold or hot enough to kill off fleas so we highly recommend treating year round.
 We have some excellent products available, both oral and topical.
 As for heartworm, we see enough positive cases during the year to warrant treatment.
 Although our numbers are not as high as other parts of the country, that number can mean everything when it’s your dog.
 Yearly heartworm tests should always be done regardless of medication.

 When are you open?

-Monday thru Friday the hospital opens for surgery drop off at 7:30am with appointments starting at 8:00am.
-Between 12:30 and 1:30 we are closed for lunch and then open again until 6pm.
-Saturday we are open from 8:00 am to 1 pm for appointments.
+Monday – Saturday the hospital opens for surgery drop off at 7:30am with appointments starting at 8:00am and closing at 6pm.
 Sunday we are closed.

 Can I get my dog DNA tested?

 Yes!
 We offer Wisdom Panels which test either your dogs saliva or blood sample to help determine what breeds they are mixed with.
 Please let us know ahead of time before you would like to request this as we need to order the tests for you.
-If you visit the Wisdom Panel website there is a Consumer Rebate Coupon you can download.
+You can visit the Wisdom Panel website for more information regarding their testing.

 Can I Board my pet with you?